velfor/simple-rest-service/README.md

 Stack: Maven, spring (Boot, Data).
 Spring configuration via annotations, no xml configs.
 Base is on your choice, can be 'in-memory', H2 for example if it's easier.

+The development of the project is in the pull-requests to the "develop" branch